 Overwatering is the number one cause of death for container plants.
 Some specimens will shrug off desert conditions, poor soil, low light, and trampled neglect only to call it quits after an overdose of water.
 It doesn’t seem fair.

 Watering is how beginners show their love, and it’s wrong?
 The contradiction is confusing until you understand what’s going on.

 Overwatering is harmful to a plant in two ways:

 One of the primary root functions is gas exchange: they need to draw oxygen from their soil.
 A flooded mix drowns the roots and suffocates the plant.

 Overwatering Sets Up Infection

-By blocking oxygen from the root zone, overwatering creates the anaerobic environment in which disease pathogens grow and thrive.
+By blocking oxygen from the root zone, overwatering creates an anaerobic environment in which disease pathogens grow and thrive.

 Correct watering in well-draining soil leaves the mix damp enough for plants to obtain moisture and nutrients while providing sufficient aeration for the root system to breathe.

 Short-term soaking (5-10 minutes) doesn’t harm the plant as long as the soil is immediately and thoroughly drained.